flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 The external runners have a 9 hour timeout, larger free space and memory.

-Once the app is redirected to external runners, [test builds](#test-builds) need to be manually started by commenting `bot, build`.
+Once the app is redirected to external runners, any further [test builds](#test-builds) need to be manually started by commenting `bot, build`.

 ## Building locally